 I walked down the block to CVS, still wearing my robe and mask.

 “It was mutual, ok?”
-I say to an older couple walking toward a restaurant door.
+My robe starts to come undone and I can feel the cold on my kneecaps, but I embrace it.
 “We broke up at the same time.
 We were like, ‘One, two, three, let’s break up.’
-So, you two continue on with your 50th anniversary dinner, or whatever, and I’m going to go get my bubbles.
+So, you two continue with your 50th-anniversary dinner, or whatever, and I’m going to go get my bubbles.
 Does that work for you?”

 “Sweetie, we weren’t talking about you.”

+“Oh,” I close my robe.
 “Okay.
 Good!”
-I turn to leave.
-The older lady steps toward me.
+I turn to leave, but the older lady steps toward me.

 “Hun, whatever happened might feel like the end of the world now, but eventually it will feel very small.”

-The consistent pit in my stomach slightly unleashes its grip.
+The pit in my stomach that I have known for two days slightly unleashes its grip.
 I turn to face the lady.
 Getting a closer look, I realize how kind her face is.
 Mine is covered in a hardened face mask that I should have taken off over an hour ago.
-As I’m assessing my physical state, I become aware that it is in fact very cold in Chicago.
+As I’m assessing my physical state, I become aware that my robe has fallen off the right half of my body, and it is in fact very cold in Chicago.

 “Take care, hun!”
 She calls after me.
 “I might be reaching here, but it’s not shameful to be broken up with.”

 “It was nice to meet you!”
-I say from across the street, smiling the biggest smile my oxidized mask will allow while flipping her the bird.
+I say from across the street, smiling the biggest smile my oxidized mask will allow while flipping her two birds.